This page refers to the steps involved in establishing a new Tennessee license plate by statute. There are four primary categories of plates:

 - Design artwork

-- Mail all of the above with a check payable to the Department to: Department of Revenue, Vehicle Services Division, 44 Vantage Way, Suite 160, Nashville, TN 37243-8050.
+- Mail all of the above with a check payable to the Department to: Department of Revenue, Vehicle Services Division, 500 Deaderick St, Nashville, TN 37242

 NOTE: If an organization cannot collect the names and money required for the initial order in this amount of time, it must request an extension through the current legislative session before the June 30 deadline.
 The organization is responsible for contacting the legislator who initiated the bill to request the extension, which must be approved by the legislature.